nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * `FavCommand#createFavouriteFlashcard(Flashcard flashcardToFavourite)` - Duplicates the flashcard and set `isFavourite` attribute to `true`.
 * `UnfavCommand#createUnfavouriteFlashcard(Flashcard flashcardToUnfavourite)` - Duplicates the flashcard and set `isFavourite` attribute to `false`.

-Given below is an example usage scenario and how the favourite/unfavourite mechanism behaves at each step.
+Given below is an example usage scenario and how the favourite and unfavourite mechanism behaves at each step.

 Step 1: The user launches the application